Public Order Act (Northern Ireland) 1951: Provisions

 The first section of the act required any person or persons organising a public procession to give 48 hours' notice to a senior officer of the Royal Ulster Constabulary (RUC).
-The only exceptions were funeral processions and 'public processions which are customarily held along a particular route'.
+The only exceptions were funeral processions and "public processions which are customarily held along a particular route".
 Failing to give notice was an offence against the act.
 Any senior RUC officer who decided that the procession might lead to a breach of the peace or serious public disorder could order the route to be changed.

 A Minister of Home Affairs who felt that rerouting would not be sufficient to prevent serious disorder could make an order banning any or all parades in that area.

-The act also made it an offence to say or do anything insulting, threatening or abusive at a public meeting or procession; to display anything which would be likely to cause a breach of the peace; or to act in a disorderly manner during a lawful public meetings for the purpose of preventing the purpose of the meeting.
+The act also made it an offence to say or do anything insulting, threatening or abusive at a public meeting or procession; to display anything which would be likely to cause a breach of the peace; or to act in a disorderly manner during a lawful public meeting for the purpose of preventing the purpose of the meeting.
 Anyone convicted of an offence under the act could be fined up to £500 or be imprisoned for up to two years, depending on which section the offence was under and the nature of the offence.

+The original 1951 act exempted processions without specific leaders, though this was amended in 1970.

 Amendment

 The act was amended by the Public Order (Amendment) Act (Northern Ireland) 1970 (c.
 4 (N.I.)) in response to the beginning of the Troubles.
-The amendment made it an offence to knowingly take part in an illegal procession or meeting; increased the notice required to 72 hours; made it an offence to attempt to prevent, hinder or annoy a legal procession and made it an offence to sit, kneel or lie in a public place to hinder any lawful activity.
-When considering whether to reroute a parade, the RUC were required to have regard to 'the desirability of not interfering with a public procession customarily held along a particular route'.

-Maximum fines and prison terms for lesser offences under the act were increased.
-The amendment also banned the wearing of uniforms signifying membership of any political organisation or support for a political aim except at the discretion of the Minister of Home Affairs, specifically banned the formation of paramilitary associations and banned the carrying of offensive weapons in public places.
+The 1970 act made it an offence to participate in an unlawful procession.
+The act increased the time before a procession that organisers were required to give to the Royal Ulster Constabulary from 48 hours to 72 hours.

+The 1970 act made it an offence to attempt to prevent, hinder or annoy a legal procession.
+The minister became able to ban a procession or a counter-demonstration.
+This was in response to increasing counter-demonstrations.

+The definition of procession was widened by the 1970 act to include processions of cars.

 Repeal

 The act was repealed by the Public Order (Northern Ireland) Order 1981 (SI 1981/609), an order in council made by the British government during the period of direct rule.
-The Public Order (Northern Ireland) Order 1987 (SI 1987/463) removed the 'traditional processions' exemption and required all parade organisers to give seven days notice to the RUC.
+The Public Order (Northern Ireland) Order 1987 (SI 1987/463) removed the "traditional processions" exemption and required all parade organisers to give seven days notice to the RUC.